ProfCupcake/2ndMRB/Templates/NeverEnd_IFA3.MCN_Neaville/README.md

 * Purely Infantry as of now
 * Show Control Status of Town (Rough but Simple)
 * 5 non-armed vehicles with respawn on each side for faster movement.
+* Currently Wave Settings, e.g. Initial Size, Frequency, and Tactical Change Frequency can be set from Parameters
+* Included ACE Compatibility, basically changing First Aid Kits to Banadages and Morphine, when using ACE.

 ## Current Settings